bcheikes/csc-249-p2-banking-client-server/README.md

 * MUST communicate with ATM clients exclusively by sending and receiving messages over the network using an application-layer message protocol of your own design.
 * MUST allow multiple ATM clients to send messages to the server and receive timely responses from the server.
 One client should never be blocked until other client(s) have completed all their transactions.
 * MUST validate an account's PIN code before allowing any other transactions to be performed on that account.
-* MUST prevent two or more ATM clients from accessing the same bank account and performing transactions on it.
+* MUST prevent more than one ATM client at a time from accessing a bank account and performing transactions on it.
 * MUST transmit error results to the client using numeric codes rather than literal message strings.
 * After a customer "logs in" to their account from an ATM client, the server MUST allow any number of transactions to be performed during that client banking session.
 During the session, access to the account from other ATM clients MUST be rejected.
 * MUST prevent malicious client applications (i.e., other than the implemented atm_client application) from being able to send messages the the server which cause the server to crash, behave incorrectly, and/or provide unauthorized access to customer bank accounts.